Skip to content

 Why a slow website costs you bookings in 2026

-Google's 2025 Core Web Vitals update raised the bar.
-Here's what that means for Irish tourism sites and the specific fixes that recover lost bookings.
+Core Web Vitals are a real ranking signal in 2026.
+What LCP, INP and CLS mean for Irish tourism sites — and the specific fixes that recover lost bookings.

 Read article